 Please take a look at our trust's policy for Celebrating Diversity, Promoting Equality

 New Valley Primary School is a smaller than average school with a highly inclusive ethos.
 We are proud of our diverse community, which represents children from many different backgrounds.
 We are committed to ensuring that the curriculum and the experiences we offer represent and celebrate this divserity.
-The data below is based on our Inspection Data Summary Report (Feb 2022).
+The data below is based on our pupils in Febraury 2023.

-Over 60% of children are from a minority ethnic group.
-The school has 13 of the 17 possible ethnic groups and those with 5% or more are:
+Two-thirds of children are from a minority ethnic group.
+The school has representatives of 13 of the 17 possible ethnic groups and those with 5% or more are:

 25% of children speak a first language other than English; this is above the national average.